biocpp/biocpp-core/doc/core/tutorial_alphabet/index.md

 ## Gap alphabet

-The bio::gap alphabet is the smallest alphabet in SeqAn, consisting only of the gap character.
+The bio::gap alphabet is the smallest alphabet in BioC++, consisting only of the gap character.
 It is most often used in an [Alphabet Variant](\ref bio::alphabet_variant) with a nucleotide or amino acid alphabet to represent gapped sequences, e.g. in alignments.
 To create a gapped alphabet simply use bio::gapped<> with the alphabet type you want to refine.